-- assisting students to prepare for placement including completing relevant documentation and UTAS;
+- assist students to prepare for placement including completing relevant compliance tasks;

-- locating a range of placement opportunities that meet the learning requirements of the students;
+- locate a range and variety of placement opportunities that meet the learning requirements of the students;

-While students are undertaking placements, Field Education Officers are responsible for:
+Whist students are undertaking placements, FEO’s are responsible for:

-- providing information, consultation and ongoing support to liaison staff and field educators, as required;
+- providing information, consultation and ongoing support to organisations and casual field staff;

-- ensuring that difficulties within placements are addressed and managed; and
+- ensuring that difficulties with placements are addressed; and

-- monitoring progress, evaluations and grades, and making the final decision on the grade recommended to the Board of Examiners.
+- complete final review of assessment documents and allocate grades, making the final decision on the grade recommended to the Board of Examiners.

 The social work program encourages agencies to:

-The external field educator (social work) is responsible for providing the professional social work supervision as required by the AASW Supervision Standards (2014) (PDF 677KB) during the placement, supporting the student in their learning, communicating and engaging with the Primary Field Educator, and contributing to the assessment of the student against the learning objectives for the placement.
+The Social Work Supervisor is a member of the staff team employed by UTAS and is responsible for providing the professional social work supervision as required by the AASW Supervision Standards (2014) (PDF 677KB) during the placement, supporting the student in their learning, communicating with organisations and contributing to the assessment of the student against the learning objectives for the placement.

-The liaison person’s role is to build a consultative relationship with the student and the field educator, providing a bridge between the University and the agency throughout the placement process.
-Liaison people are responsible for maintaining regular contact with the student and the field educator / external supervisor and are paid staff members of UTAS.
+The liaison person’s role is to build a consultative relationship with the student and the placement organisation, responsible for maintaining regular contact with the student, organisation and social work supervisor and are paid staff members of UTAS.